Polycyclic Aromatic Hydrocarbon and CO(2-1) Emission at 50-150 pc Scales in 70 Nearby Galaxies: Results

 So far, we have treated all galaxies together, separating sight lines into categories but not otherwise differentiating between targets.
 However, our sample spans a range of stellar mass (\mstar), star formation rate (SFR), metallicity, morphology, and more.
 These factors will influence $U$, DGR, \qpah, and $X_{\rm CO}$ and so we might expect differences among the CO-PAH relationships for different galaxies \citep[as in][]{chown2021}.
 To explore the impact of these variations, the bottom-right panel of Figure~\ref{fig:co_mir_all} shows the CO-to-F770W relationship varies from galaxy to galaxy.
 The fits for individual galaxies are provided in Appendix~\ref{appendix:allgals}.

 The bottom right panel of Figure~\ref{fig:co_mir_all} shows that individual galaxies exhibit strong CO-PAH correlations, mostly parallel to our best-fit overall relation.
-Broadly, the agreement among the 66 individual galaxies appears good, supporting the potential use of PAHs to trace CO.
-Specifically, the normalization of the CO-PAH relation scatters by $\pm 0.19$~dex from galaxy to galaxy.
+Broadly, the agreement among the 70 individual galaxies appears good, supporting the potential use of PAHs to trace CO.
+Specifically, the normalization of the CO-PAH relation scatters by $\pm 0.17$~dex from galaxy to galaxy.
 Simply applying our best fit overall relation to an individual galaxy with no additional information can be expected to yield a map biased by a factor drawn from this galaxy-to-galaxy scatter.
+This is similar to the pixel by pixel scatter observed \textit{within} each galaxy, $\sigma_\mathrm{pix}$ in Table~\ref{tab:galtab}, implying that galaxy-to-galaxy variations and internal scatter contribute about equally to the total observed scatter.